X-zhangyang/Real-World-Masked-Face-Dataset/README.md

 (2)	Simulated masked face recognition datasets: We put on the masks on the faces in the public face datasets, and obtained the simulated masked face dataset of 500,000 faces of 10,000 subjects.

-Webface simulated masked face dataset: https://pan.baidu.com/s/1Qi_8D_kH2QCm761elZs5YA
+WebFace simulated masked face dataset: https://pan.baidu.com/s/1Qi_8D_kH2QCm761elZs5YA
 Password: 77m8